brandendupont-mcw/second-cms/src/documentation-pages/staffing_caseload.md

 This dashboard presents information about staff capacity, caseload distribution, retention, and staff characteristics.

-**Why is this important?** To support office capacity and efficiency by supporting staff recruitment and retention and optimizing workload and caseload distributions.
+**Why is this important?** To show how and why the office is spending its resources and to support staff recruitment.

 ## PPIs